This is what you need to know about opossum removal in PA

 There are no effective repellants or poisons to deal with opossum removal.
 Hiring an experienced wildlife technician is the most successful and safe way to remove a possum.
 At Backyard Wildlife Solutions, we locate, trap, and remove the animal.
 We only use traps and methods approved by the Pennsylvania Game Commission.
 Furthermore, we repair damages and seal off any known entry points.

 Call 717-419-0781 or use our contact form for more information about opossum removal.

 Serving Central PA

-Backyard Wildlife Solutions serves a wide area of Central Pennsylvania, including: Lancaster, York, Berks, Lebanon, Dauphin, Cumberland, and Adams Counties.
+Backyard Wildlife Solutions serves a wide area of Central Pennsylvania, including Lancaster, York, Berks, Lebanon, Dauphin, Cumberland, and surrounding counties.

 Backyard Wildlife Solutions is a registered member of the National Wildlife Control Operators Association.
-Undergoing regular training, BWS uses approved traps and techniques when removing opossums from residential and commercial properties.
+Undergoing regular training, BWS uses approved traps and techniques when removing opossums and other animals from residential and commercial properties.